SDearing/Reboot_Games_Security_Policy/README.md

 | Power cut | The college, which the office resides in, losing all power causing our computer systems to shut down potentially losing progress on tasks being worked on at that time | Medium | All work should be saved regularly, to avoid data loss if a power cut does occur|

 ## 7.0 Data Protection Processes and Regulations
+Reboot Games must assure the protection of personal data, so it abides the regulations of the Data Protection Act 1998.
+The Data Protection Act was implemented into the law to assure that an indivduals personal information is not used for malicious use, i.e. identity theft.
+Reboot Games must assure this protection by making sure any personal data is kept secure and can only be accessed by the person(s) that data is related to.

+The data protection act classifies personal data as information that can be used to indentify an individual either directly or indirectly.
+Such information includes: name, an identification number (i.e. National Insurance Number), location data, online identifiers and any reference to the individuals physical, physiological, genetic, mental, economic, cultural or social identity.
+### Procedures by Reboot Games to Uphold the Data Protection Act
+* Physical copies of personal data must be kept in a locked container at all times
+* Once they have given their written consent, personal data must be taken from the individual in a private setting and may only be seen and handled by authorized personnel
+* All copies of the individuals personal data must be destroyed as soon as they are no longer needed
+* Employees must change their password(s) every month
+* Any systems containing personal data must have said data encrypted and have up-to-date anti-virus software installed at all times.
 ## 8.0 Main Components of The Disaster Recovery Plan